FilipMalczak/vent/README.md

 - fetching some time period (instead of object state at timestamp)
 - factory for Spring Data-like repositories based on Vent
-- modularization (API, embedded, web.server, web.client)
 - better configurability (better pointing to underlying Mongo instance, working properties for compacting)

 ## Organizational work

 > will be done once the MVP is ready
-- modularization
+- modularization (API, embedded, web.server, web.client, velvet; maybe split core/blocking/reactive API)

 ## Other ideas: